cheesyminecart/cheesyminecart/README.md

 # Contact:

-I'm active on a slew of other platforms - you can check my other socials out
+I'm active on a slew of other platforms.
+If you would like to contact me, feel free to reach me at [](cheungjulien@gmail.com) or through the following platforms:

 - Instagram: https://www.instagram.com/cheesyminecart_astro/
 - Medium: https://medium.com/@cheesyminecart